 Baum Hedlund represents 230+ clients diagnosed with non-Hodgkin lymphoma, with more cases being reviewed every day.
 Most of the Monsanto Roundup cancer lawsuits are filed in St. Louis City and in the Roundup Products Liability Litigation, MDL 2741, (multidistrict litigation), U.S. District Court, Northern District of California (San Francisco).

 Roundup cancer attorneys at Baum Hedlund estimate that at least 3,000 individuals have retained counsel in the litigation against Monsanto.

 About Baum Hedlund Aristei & Goldman

 Robert F. Kennedy, Jr. and Baum Hedlund are co-counsel on the Monsanto Roundup litigation and are working together with many other environmental and plaintiff lawyers across the nation in representing individuals who claim that exposure to Roundup caused them to develop non-Hodgkin lymphoma.
-The judge overseeing the MDL appointed Baum Hedlund senior partner, Michael Baum, and five attorneys from other top tier law firms to serve on the Executive Committee for the recently consolidated federal Monsanto Roundup lawsuits.
+The judge overseeing the MDL appointed Baum Hedlund senior shareholder, Michael Baum, and five attorneys from other top tier law firms to serve on the Executive Committee for the recently consolidated federal Monsanto Roundup lawsuits.